ofrogon/cleanBowerInstaller/README.md

     }
 );

 /* Ex.
-2: Run the API command "update" and call a method on either, the fulfillment or rejection of the method */ cbi.update().finally(
+2: Run the API command "update" and call a method on either, the fulfilment or rejection of the method */ cbi.update().finally(
     function() {
         // On success or error